 - After you manage to copy the Boot files on the USB flash drive, restart your computer and press the required (Setup key) at the next startup to access your BIOS settings menu.

 Note: If the Setup screen doesn’t appear on the screen, try pressing the Esc, Del, or the F keys (F2, F4, F6, F8, and F12).
-In case none of these potential BIOS keys work, search online for the specific BIOS Settings key according to your motherboard model.
+In case none of these potential BIOS keys works, search online for the specific BIOS Settings key according to your motherboard model.

 - Once you’re inside your BIOS settings, look under the Advance settings for an option named Update System BIOS (or similar)